thanos-io/thanos/docs/proposals-accepted/202304-cardinalitymanagment.md

 #### Pros

-1. It provides more granularity about series data.Also, we can get specific information that we need.Users can choose to query label names, label values, or both depending on their requirements.
+1. It provides more granularity about series data.
+Also, we can get specific information that we need.Users can choose to query label names, label values, or both depending on their requirements.
 2. It can be more efficient as we query only the data that we need.

-### Cons
+#### Cons

 1. It will be more complex to users as they will have to query two endpoints to get the required information.

-### Open Questions

-1. Do we need to deduplicate the series before computing the cardinality?
-2. As tenant's data is distributed across multiple receivers, how can we query cardinality information for a specific tenant?